burger icon

 Voucher None Instant None Low-Moderate

-For the maths heads-here's a quick snapshot: Bitcoin $30 min to start, $2,500 max each week, but who really deposits the max anyway?
-Crypto deposits are unmatched for speed and reliability, but check three things: use the right coin and network, make sure the address matches exactly, and hang on to your transaction hash in case anything gets held up.
-Blockchain payments can't be reversed, and mistakes can be costly, so double-check every field before sending.
+For the maths heads-here’s a quick snapshot: Bitcoin $30 min to start, $2,500 max each week.
+According to recent reports, withdrawal limits are effectively capped at $2,500 weekly regardless of VIP status, and payments are often split into smaller installments like $500 or $1,000 paid sporadically.
+Large jackpots may also suffer from this slow-drip $2,500 weekly cap.
+Crypto deposits remain unmatched for speed, but withdrawals have slowed down significantly.
+Check three things: use the right coin and network, make sure the address matches exactly, and hang on to your transaction hash.
+Blockchain payments can’t be reversed.
 If in doubt, reach customer support via contact.

 Gambling (crypto or otherwise) should always be an entertainment purchase, not a strategy for earning money.
 Only deposit what you’re ready to lose.